GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (261).md

 6. [Fort] reduced by 2.
 7. [Inte] reduced by 1.
 8. All modes of movement reduced by 1/3.
-9. Creature cannot perform a reaction if it performed one during the current or previous previous round.
+9. Creature cannot perform a reaction if it performed one during the current or previous round.
 10. Creature's flesh softens, reducing its defense by 1.
 11. Choose an attribute other than [Empy], it is reduced by 1.
 It suffers a -1 to [Empy] saves.
 12. Its greatest attribute of [Body], [Rflx], or [Fort] is reduced by 3.
 This can affect a creature multiple times  so long as it would not affect the same attribute.